 In order for this knowledge to be useful, for potential creators of new stories in RV, a set of guidelines and good practices have also been created.
 These can be used, according to the paths outlined as possible of storytelling, which will be evaluated later by the director.

-Regarding the scientific approach, a study was made of the various artifacts between cinema and virtual reality, in order to study the best user experience in VR movie viewing.
+Regarding the scientific approach, a study was made of the various artefacts between cinema and virtual reality, in order to study the best user experience in VR movie viewing.
 In this approach, the theoretical study had a greater incidence in the Techniques / aesthetics of each medium, to become possible to achieve a convergence of the different strands.

 Initially, one of the aspects that would be addressed was the fact that the user had the option to change the view between characters, thus obtaining a different perspective and a more specific narrative within the same story.
 But what has happened, according to the author mentioned later, was that this approach might not be plausible.
-Thus, it was defined to focus only on the visualizations and the focus, the part of the plot (structure of events of the narrative), and the part of the style (non-diegetic forms of representation) and not so much in the fable (content of the story itself).
+Thus, it was defined to focus only on the visualisations and the focus, the part of the plot (structure of events of the narrative), and the part of the style (non-diegetic forms of representation) and not so much in the fable (content of the story itself).

 “… the conclusions of this convergence point more to an” illusion of interactivity “with history through access to representation and less to the so-called interactive co-authorship of the message” (Zagalo 2007)